msp1974/draytonWiserHAComponent/README.md

 Moving forward (post 1.9) there will be two primary branches, `master` and `dev` .
 Master will be the primary "production" branch and "dev" will be the branch used for development.
 Other branches will likely exist where we build code into and then merge into dev, which in turn gets merged into master when all is good and dandy.

 # Change log
+- 3.0
+    * See above for long list of new functionality
 - 2.6beta6
    * Fix for broken scheduler services - sorry all!
 - 2.6beta5